Introductory Classes

 If you would like to help organize on-demand classes please contact us at the above email address.

-To participate in weekly evening group meditation email the Mountain Moon Sangha of Ottawa for details at mountainmoonottawa(at)bell.net
+Private teaching (dokusan) is offered on a weekly basis to those interested in developing a serious practice and becoming a formal student.
+To participate in weekly evening or morning group meditation, email the Mountain Moon Sangha of Ottawa for details at mountainmoonottawa(at)gmail.com

 Lunchtime Meditation practice

-The following sessions are currently cancelled: Weekly lunchtime meditation practice is also offered at Place Vincent Massey and Edifice Fontaine, both in Gatineau Quebec.
-Currently, these sessions are only open to Environment Canada employees.
+Weekly lunchtime meditation practice is also offered both online and in person at Place Vincent Massey in Gatineau Quebec.
+Currently, these sessions are only open to Environment Canada employees and are bilingual.